 Lamb tells me to imagine this past version of myself from each time period and reassure her, telling me to speak the words aloud.
 This feels a little awkward, more than a bit embarrassing, but I do as I'm instructed.
 Feeling foolish for half an hour could be worth it if it improves my mental health.
 "Everything is going to be fine.
 You're safe," I say to my inner child - trying not to cringe.

 When Lamb counts me back into the room, I'm relieved it's over.
 I also feel a little freaked out about the things I've remembered in the session.
 Our hour together has flown by though.
 And as I leave Lamb's office, I realise I feel lighter and calmer than I have in ages.

 Only time will tell whether my appointment has truly helped me.
-But according to Dave Smithson from Anxiety UK, clinical hypnotherapy can be a very effective treatment for mild to moderate anxiety.
+But according to Dave Smithson from Anxiety UK, clinical hypnotherapy for anxiety can be a very effective treatment in mild to moderate cases.
 Though I'd wager it probably isn't everybody's cup of tea.

 "The evaluation of our own services evidences this with almost 74% of clients accessing hypnotherapy in 2016 and 2017 achieving recovery at the end of treatment.
 However, it may not be the most effective form of treatment for more complex conditions," he cautions.

-But right now, the treatment is not available on the NHS.
+But right now, hypnotherapy for anxiety is not available on the NHS.
 That means those who want to try it need to do so privately, at a cost of upwards of £50 a session.
 I was lucky enough to have two complimentary sessions, but would otherwise have been priced out of such an approach.